-- local traditional and cultural practices and beliefs such as early marriage, discrimination of people with disabilities, minority groups and gender inequity.
-These could put children at risk of being exploited by personnel or discriminated against - societal discrimination facing representatives of the child, including women, and their ability to participate in community decision-making processes - which civil society/community-based organisations are available to, and accessed by, children, young people, and women. - Think about impacts on children that are linked to the company's operations, but without any contribution on its part.
-For example, if the staff of the company's security provider harass or sexually abuse local girls or hire children as labourers, the company is responsible for ensuring that all reasonable steps are taken to prevent this from occurring. - Develop management and risk mitigation plans for each identified risk that are monitored and evaluated.
+- Preferably, employ risk identification, review and mitigation processes that involve children, young people and stakeholders who best represent the voices, needs and rights of children. - Draw on the expertise of child protection experts and civil society organisations (such as women's groups and NGOs). - Treat children and young people as a separate stakeholder (not just as members of their families or community). - Seek to understand: - children's and young peoples' participation in family livelihood-generating activities - how children are likely to be affected by land acquisition, and by household livelihood and income loss or disruption - existing societal risks to children's safety and protection, which the company's operations and services could worsen (e.g. family violence, child abuse such as sexual and physical abuse, use of child labour, child trafficking) - the level of protection provided by the community - local traditional and cultural practices and beliefs (such as early marriage, discrimination of people with disabilities, minority groups, gender inequity) that could put children at risk of being exploited or discriminated against by personnel - societal discrimination facing representatives of the child, including women, and their ability to participate in community decision-making processes - which civil society/community-based organisations are available to, and accessed by, children, young people, and women. - Think about impacts on children that are linked to the company's operations, but without any contribution on its part. - For example, if the staff of the company's security provider harass or sexually abuse local girls or hire children as labourers, the company is responsible for ensuring that all reasonable steps are taken to prevent this from happening. - Develop management and risk mitigation plans for each risk identified, that are monitored and evaluated.